|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 The absence of a signal word on a container label should not be taken to mean that the material is not hazardous or harmful.
 Rather it means that the hazard (and presumably the risk) associated with the material is lower, but not necessarily absent.
 The other label elements should give you further indications of the specific hazards and their degrees associated with the material.
 These include pictograms, hazard statements, and precautionary statements.

 Finally, it is worth noting that the US EPA, which regulates pesticide container labeling, has not yet adopted GHS labeling rules.
-Therefore, a pesticide label may use the Caution signal word on the label, but the corresponding SDS would not have that signal word.
+Therefore, a pesticide label may use the Caution signal word on the label, but the corresponding Safety Data Sheet would not have that signal word.

 See also: ANSI, hazard statements, pictograms, and precautionary statements